trln/d2d-client/README.md

 the patron's identity and permissions, subsequent requests use a temporary authorization ID.
 This has been encapsulated in this gem as a `D2D::Client::Session` object, which can be used to make multiple requests on a patron's behalf.
+In the context of a Rails application, where objects in a Rails session may be serialized, you'll need to take some extra steps to serialize and deserialize the D2D session.

 Since one primary use case for this gem is within a long-running, multi-user application such as Rails, we have further broken out a separate `D2D::Client::Configuration` class and provided a way to initialize a template configuration to be used as needed to create new `Session` objects.
-Here is a smple usage:
+Here is a sample usage:

 ```ruby
 # in config/initializers/d2d_client.rb